-When you setup a migration project with the EBF Onboarder (please read the general documentation to learn more about this), you will be asked to select the devices you want to migrate.
+When you setup a migration project with the EBF Onboarder (please read the general documentation to learn more about this), you will be asked to select the users you want to migrate.

-When you select the single devices, you can choose to which group the devices should be added by selecting ‘Add to Group’:
+When you select the single users, you can choose to which group the users should be added by selecting ‘Add to Group’: